Keeping Resources Local

 What's Next

-• Introduce more direct recycling options for in-store waste
+• Introduce more direct recycling options for in-store waste, and eventually opening these options up to our community, too!

 • Continue partnering with local orgs to distribute more impactful donations